Clinton-Davis/CapeTowns_Best_Bits/README.md

 - The first phase of testing is a step by step basis.
 As I implemented a new code I tested it on [Chrome Developer](https://developers.google.com/web/tools/chrome-devtools) I used the extension called [Live Server](https://github.com/ritwickdey/vscode-live-server) on [Visual Studio Code](https://code.visualstudio.com/).
 -  I tested HTML with w3 Validator.
 Passed
 -  I tested CSS with w3 Validator.
-I got a few warming and errors with CSS Varables<br>
+I got a few warning and errors with CSS Variables<br>

     `--headFont: "Bangers", sans-serif;`<br>
     `--secFont: "Montserrat", sans-serif;`<br>
     `--white: rgb(219, 217, 217);`<br>

-    These errors are an ongoing issue with w3, They are valid, but not recognised by W3. <br>[CSS variables ("custom properties"), a widely supported and crucial feature.](https://github.com/w3c/css-validator/issues/111)<br>The reason I used them is: If I want to change the font s or colours in the future, I would have to change the Variables in question for the whole site. <br>
+    These errors are an ongoing issue with w3, They are valid, but not recognised by W3. <br>[CSS variables ("custom properties"), a widely supported and crucial feature.](https://github.com/w3c/css-validator/issues/111)<br>The reason I used them is: If I want to change the font s or colours in the future, I would have to change the variables in question for the entire site. <br>

-- After all the JavaScript was compleated, I ran through the code to make sure it was working and smoothly as possible.
+- After all the JavaScript was completed, I ran through the code to make sure it was working and smoothly as possible.
-- Once all the elements in their places and working, I went through all the destinations one by one made sure all the  ID's and Google Maps API were all working correctly.
+- Once all the elements were in place and working, I went through all the destinations one by one made sure all the  ID's and Google Maps API were all working correctly.
+-  I tested the contact us page to ensure the form linked to the emailjs API and email response is working correctly.
+- I tested the form for form validation, making sure it displayed the error if the input fields weren't left blank.
+- I tested the validation of the email input, to make anything other an email would be accepted.
-- I test the refresh speed to see how fast it loaded from cached and uncached browsers.
+- I tested the refresh speed to see how fast the page loaded from cached and uncached browsers.
 - I used the speed variables available on Chrome developers Tools, Slow 3G / Fast 3G / Online.
 With each speed, I test performance on Image loading time, HTML and CSS  loading time, JavaScript and JQaury CDN.
 Cached and uncached memory.<br>
-- I used [GTmetrix](gtmetrix.com) to test how fast the site loaded [Report](https://github.com/Clinton-Davis/CapeTowns_Best_Bits/blob/master/sundries/GTmetrix-report-.pdf)<br>
+- I used [GTmetrix](https://gtmetrix.com) to test how fast the site loaded [Report](https://github.com/Clinton-Davis/CapeTowns_Best_Bits/blob/master/sundries/GTmetrix-report-.pdf)<br>

 -  I send It to the SLack Comunity for Feedback.
 -  Then I started the Media Query Test and all the Presets in Chrome and Firefox Development tools.